NUS-CG3207/lab-manuals/lab4/lab4.md

 * [Implement hazard detection and resolution](hazard.md)
 * [Implement additional instructions](additional_instructions.md)
 * [Implement exception handling and interrupt support](interrupts.md)
+* Implement basic branch prediction

 ## Design Instructions

 *   You are encouraged to have your own, comprehensive programs to have a convincing demo.
 *   You may have to tweak the templates given in Lab 2 for use in Lab 4.
-Specifically, you will have to change the ALUControl to 4 bits for ARM.
+Specifically, you will have to change the ALUControl to 4 bits for ARM, PCSrc and ALUSrcA/B width for RISC-V, etc.
-*   All 32-bit combinational arithmetic and logical operations have to be performed inside the ALU. *Exceptions*: `+` for calculating `PC+4`, `PC+8`, multiplication, division, enhancements such as branch prediction.
+*   All 32-bit combinational arithmetic and logical operations have to be performed inside the ALU. *Exceptions*: `+` for calculating `PC+4`, `PC+8` (in ARM), multiplication, division, enhancements such as branch prediction.
 Pipeline hazard detection will require comparisons (for equality only) too, but they are on 5-bit values.
 *   In the ALU, DO NOT use additional `+` signs -> this could infer additional adders.
 The existing addition framework should be good enough.
 *   All operators are permitted on 32-bit values outside the ARM/RISC-V module.
 For example, you will have to do 32-bit comparisons in the wrapper for address decoding.
 *   Use of arithmetic operators